FortinetCloudCSE/AppSec103-203-FortiADC/content/05Application Access Gateway/9_Task8.md

 ---

 ### AAG Quick Start Lab Guide
-A quick start lab guide on how to set up the Application Access Gateway using a local user account.
+A Quick Start Lab Guide on how to set up the Application Access Gateway using a local user account.

 **Workflow:**